What is friendly fraud? Causes, effects, and prevention tips

 2. Implement a friendly fraud solution for dispute and chargeback management

-3. Communicate with banks and initiate refunds automatically
+3. Communicate with banks and initiate refunds quickly

 As soon as a business receives a dispute inquiry via its friendly fraud solution, it can take action.
-Typically, that means sending additional transaction details to banks that can help customers recognize purchases.
+Typically, that means sending additional transaction details that meet certain criteria — for example, Visa’s Compelling Evidence 3.0 guidelines — to banks that can help customers recognize purchases.

-In some cases, businesses can set thresholds to refund purchases below a certain amount immediately.
-Initiating a refund saves time on the dispute process and reduces friction for the customer, leaving them with a good brand impression.
+In some cases, businesses can set thresholds to tell banks that they’ll automatically refund purchases below a certain amount immediately.
+Communicating the status of a refund quickly saves time on the dispute process and reduces friction for the customer, leaving them with a good brand impression.

-Kount’s friendly fraud solutions deflect disputes and save the sale
+Friendly fraud solutions deflect disputes and save sales

-From stopping friendly fraud pre-authorization to deflecting disputes post-authorization, Kount’s solutions offer complete protection of the digital customer journey.
+From stopping criminal fraud pre-authorization to deflecting chargebacks from friendly fraud post-authorization, Kount’s solutions offer complete protection of the digital customer journey.
+They even helped one large retail organization avoid friendly fraud to the tune of $2.5 million, according to the latest Forrester Total Economic Impact report.

-First, there’s Kount Command, an AI-driven digital fraud prevention solution that delivers accurate identity trust decisions in milliseconds.
-The solution uses advanced AI and machine learning to analyze every interaction in the digital customer journey against billions of other data points in the Identity Trust Global NetworkTM.
+First, Kount Identify fraud solutions use AI and machine learning to deliver accurate identity trust decisions in milliseconds.
+The solution analyzes every interaction in the digital customer journey against billions of other data points in the Identity Trust Global NetworkTM.

 This analysis establishes the potential customer’s and the interaction’s level of risk or trust in real time.
 In an instant, you can approve high-trust interactions, decline high-risk interactions, and stop malicious activity.

-Plus, Kount Command comes with Datamart for advanced reporting and analytics.
-Datamart analytics can give you greater insight into how criminal fraud and friendly fraud affect your business.
+Plus, advanced reporting and analytics can give you greater insight into how criminal fraud and friendly fraud affect your business.
 For example, you can learn more about which products, geographies, and payment methods see the highest number of chargebacks.